rosario-raulin/word-count/README.md

 bad...
 Sure, instead of using regex I could split the strings manually but I don't expect that to be the point.

+## Update

+regular-expressions is a very slow library.
+I replaced the split-by-word function with a fast hand-written version and it performs quite well now.

 ## How to use

 Compile with